 Though electric scooters are a fun, practical, eco-friendly way to get around and are generally reliable, they do require a bit of upkeep and occasionally even repairs and can stop running at all without them.
 By far, the most common issues with top electric scooters are battery-related, so it’s a great DIY skill to know how to fix an electric scooter battery if it’s not charging.
 Also, knowing what the lights on your scooter battery charger means can help in diagnosing any problems.

 Most electric scooters run off an efficient, rechargeable lithium-ion battery pack and are capable of holding a good amount of charge per use, but they can be damaged or simply lower in performance with age, which can lead to them not holding a charge as long or sometimes not charging at all.
 Below we’ll run you through the steps to solve the latter problem.
 And if you don’t have the charger that came with your scooter, you can check out our article on how to charge an electric scooter without the charger to see your options.
-But if your scooter is not starting, you’re better off learning how to disable the kill switch, which is probably the problem.
+But if your scooter is not starting, you’re better off learning how to disable the kill switch on an electric scooter, which is probably the problem.
 Additionally, if you like fixing issues with your scooter by yourself, you may be interested in learning how to wire an electric scooter.

 First, you’ll need to determine whether it’s the battery or the battery charger that is malfunctioning by taking the following steps: